chiossif/hello-world/README.md

 # hello-world
 This is a hello world repo on github.

-I'm using this for tests from windows and linux machines.
+I'm using this for tests from windows and linux pcs.